 The Dolby.io Communications C++ SDK for client applications is compatible with the following operating systems:

-The Dolby.io Communications .NET SDK is compatible with the following operating systems:
+The Dolby.io Communications .NET SDK and Virtual Worlds plugin for Unity are compatible with the following operating systems:

 The Dolby.io Virtual Worlds plugin for Unreal Engine is compatible with Unreal Engine 4.27 and 5.0 and is supported on the following operating systems: